espen42/xp-part-finder/README.md

 ## Change signature

 Running the part mover will incur a change version on the content items that are changed.
 These versions will be signed with the current logged-in user.
 To mark the changes as special Partmover batch-related changes, manually create a user on the system IDprovider, with the same displayname as the current logged-in user, in parenthesis - and with "`Partmover `" in front, including the case and space.
-For example, "Partmover (myUsualUserDisplayname)" - if that exists, the app will pick it up and sign with that instead.
+For example, "Partmover (My Usual User Displayname)" - if that exists, the app will pick it up and sign with that instead.

 ## Caution!